apache/nuttx-apps/modbus/README.txt

       vMBPortSerialDelay with the argument CONFIG_MB_ASCII_TIMEOUT_WAIT_BEFORE_SEND_MS
       to allow for a delay before the serial transmitter is enabled.
 This is required because some targets are so fast that there is no time between receiving and transmitting the frame.
-If the master is to slow with enabling its receiver then he will not receive the response correctly.
+If the master is too slow with enabling its receiver then it will not receive the response correctly.
     CONFIG_MB_FUNC_HANDLERS_MAX - Maximum number of Modbus functions codes the protocol stack should support.
 The maximum number of supported Modbus functions must be greater than the sum of all enabled functions in this file and custom function handlers.
-If set to small adding more functions will fail.
+If set too small, adding more functions will fail.
     CONFIG_MB_FUNC_OTHER_REP_SLAVEID_BUF - Number of bytes which should be allocated for the Report Slave ID command.
 This number limits the maximum size of the additional segment in the report slave id function.